 Hi everyone!
-SO first things first – big massive apology for how late this tutorial is.
+So first things first – a big massive apology for how late this tutorial is.
 I had a minor drama working on the Matilda posts, namely that my machine timing was off and causing massive issues for me.
-I tried to push on through as i wanted to do the tutorials on time as promised, and did the first few posts, but then came to the realisation that my seams were not going to be strong and long lasting if I kept trying to sew with a timing issue, and at the end of the day, i really really want to wear this dress and not have it fall apart hehe.
+I tried to push on through as I wanted to do the tutorials on time as promised, and did the first few posts, but then came to the realisation that my seams were not going to be strong and long-lasting if I kept trying to sew with a timing issue, and at the end of the day, I really really want to wear this dress and not have it fall apart hehe.

 So long story short – my darling Bernina is back from the repair shop and all fixed and at her best again!
 Hurray!

 So let’s get to it!
 Today I’m going to show you how to attach the shoulder yokes to the Matilda dress.
 This method results in fully enclosed neat yoke seams, and I honestly wouldn’t bother sewing a yoke any other way unless I had to :)